Arsenal21/software-license-manager/software-license-manager/readme.txt

 = TODO 2.8 =
 - Added wp_unslash() for firstname, lastname, registered domain and company name.
 Thanks to @sgehrman.
+- Added a new action hook (slm_license_key_expired) that gets triggered when a license key expires.

 = 2.7 =
 - eStore integration update: changed expiry date field to accept number of days so the plugin can dynamically calculate the expiry date for the key.